Abhisheksharmaatri/Collaborative-Code-Editor/Readme.md

 ## Acknowledgments

-We would like to thank the open-source community for providing the tools and libraries that made this project possible.
+I would like to thank the open-source community for providing the tools and libraries that made this project possible.

-If you have any questions or feedback, please don't hesitate to reach out to us!
+If you have any questions or feedback, please don't hesitate to reach out to me!

 # Backend Routes and Controllers